jaytimm/founders-online-corpus/README.md

 > change a particular sentiment or two, I propose laying it again before
 > the committee tomorrow morning, if Doctr.
 Franklyn can think of it
 > before that time.

-Perhaps a `to_letter` function.
-Nicely formatted as letter.

 ### Some descriptives